plugCubed/plugAPI/README.md

 ```

 ## API
-Please Refer to the [Wiki](https://github.com/plugcubed/plugapi/wiki) for both the Events and Actions.
+Please refer to the [Wiki](https://github.com/plugcubed/plugapi/wiki) for both the Events and Actions.

 ## Contribute
 1. Clone repository to empty folder.